 Storing and Reheating Chocolate Gravy

-When it comes to storing chocolate gravy, allow it to cool to room temperature, then transfer it to an airtight container.
-It can be stored in the refrigerator for up to one week.
-To reheat, simply warm the gravy on the stove over low heat, stirring occasionally.
-If the gravy looks too thick, add a splash of milk to restore its creamy consistency.
+Let the gravy cool to room temp, then put it in an airtight container.
+It keeps in the fridge up to a week.
+To reheat, warm it gently on the stove over low heat, stirring now and then.
+If it’s too thick, stir in a little milk until it’s creamy again.

 Chocolate Gravy Variations